-TURNER GARWOOD WILLIAMS, FAIA
+TURNER GARWOOD WILLIAMS, FAIA (1923-1981)

 After graduating from from high school in Greensboro, Williams attended NCSU from 1940 to 1943 then served in WWII.
-In 1948, he graduated from the University of Pennsylvania in 1948 with a Bachelor of Architecture and worked for architects in Philadelphia and Greensboro.
-He joined his brother Carter William's firm in 1948 as a draftsman and became a partner in 1955.
+In 1948, he graduated from the University of Pennsylvania with a Bachelor of Architecture and worked for architects in Philadelphia and Greensboro.
+He joined his brother Carter William's firm as a draftsman and became a partner in 1955.
 A giving volunteer, he served on dozens of community and AIA committees over several decades.
 He was President of the AIANC in 1975.
 Williams' many commercial designs include Athens Drive High School in Raleigh.
 He was also part of the design team for the Matsumoto Wing of the NCSU School of Design.
 Video: The Turner Williams House

-1972 - The Abe and Sylvia Holtzman House, 3606 Alamance Drive, Raleigh.
-Still owners as of 2011.
-Photo by Carol Beaver.
+1972 - The Abe and Sylvia Holtzman House, 3606 Alamance Drive, Raleigh NC.
+Sold in 2017 to Kathleen M. and Robert V. Hofstadter.